 A splash page usually pops up before a user can explore the rest of the website he is visiting.
-This element should not be confused with a landing page which is an actual web page that is designed to fulfill a particular conversion goal.
+This element should not be confused with a landing page which is an actual web page that is designed to fulfill a particular conversion goal; or a static under construction pages for upcoming releases.
 Splash pages are like a prologue to a book - they feature minimal content and are designed to relay a message that may not be related to your homepage but is meant to fulfill a certain objective such as signing up for a newsletter or going directly to a page that features products on sale for a limited time.

 A splash page is designed for different things - it can promote a product or service, communicate a message such as a disclaimer or even put up an age verification gate as in the case of adult websites.